Variational properties and orbital stability of standing waves for NLS equation on a star graph: Abstract

 \section{Abstract}

-We study standing waves for a model of nonlinear Schr\"odinger equation on a graph {$\mathcal{G}$}.
-The graph is obtained joining $N$ halflines at a vertex, i.e. it is a star graph.
-At the vertex an interaction occurs described by a boundary condition of delta type with strength $\alpha\leqslant 0$ (which includes the free or Kirchhoff case $\alpha=0$).
+We study standing waves for a nonlinear Schr\"odinger equation on a star graph {$\mathcal{G}$} i.e. $N$ half-lines joined at a vertex.
+At the vertex an interaction occurs described by a boundary condition of delta type with strength $\alpha\leqslant 0$.
 The nonlinearity is of focusing power type.
-The dynamics is given by an equation of the form $ i \frac{d}{dt}\Psi_t = H \Psi_t - | \Psi_t |^{2\mu} \Psi_t $, where $H$ is the Hamiltonian operator which generates the linear Schr\"odinger dynamics on the graph.
-We show the existence of several families of standing waves, i.e. solutions of the form $\Phi_t=e^{i\omega t}\Psi_{\omega}$ where $\Psi_{\omega} $ is a vector amplitude parametrized by a frequency $\omega$; they exist for every sign of the coupling at the vertex, attractive ($\alpha<0$) and repulsive ($\alpha>0$) and for every $\omega > \frac{\alpha^2}{N^2}$.
-The number of such families depends on the number $N$ of the edges of the graph.
+The dynamics is given by an equation of the form $ i \frac{d}{dt}\Psi_t = H \Psi_t - | \Psi_t |^{2\mu} \Psi_t $, where $H$ is the Hamiltonian operator which generates the linear Schr\"odinger dynamics.
+We show the existence of several families of standing waves for every sign of the coupling at the vertex for every $\omega > \frac{\alpha^2}{N^2}$.
+Furthermore, we determine the ground states, as minimizers of the action on the Nehari manifold, and order the various families.
+Finally, we show that the ground states are orbitally stable for every allowed $\omega$ if the nonlinearity is subcritical or critical, and for $\omega<\omega^\ast$ otherwise.

-Furthermore, we determine the ground states, which are the standing waves whose amplitude minimizes the action on the natural (Nehari) constraint, and order the various families of standing waves according to their increasing action, thus determining a nonlinear spectrum of the problem.
-Finally, we show that the ground states are orbitally stable for every allowed $\omega$ if the nonlinearity is subcritical or critical; for supercritical nonlinearities there exists an $\omega^* > \frac{\alpha^2}{N^2}$ such that the ground states are orbitally stable for $\frac{\alpha^2}{N^2}<\omega<\omega^*$.
-The minimization of the action requires technical subtleties.
-In particular, we develop a non-trivial adaptation of decreasing rearrangements on a star graph, and obtain a generalization of the P\'olya-Szeg\H o inequality for the kinetic energy of a rearranged state.

 \begin{small} \n \emph{Keywords: }quantum graphs, non-linear Schr\"odinger equation, solitary waves.\\ \emph{MSC 2010: }35Q55, 81Q35, 37K40, 37K45. \end{small}